-A small proportion of people with HIV has shown viral load low, but detectable, persistent despite treatment and the effects of low-level viremia are not fully understood.
-Even a low current level of viral replication can lead to increased immune activation and inflammation, which may contribute to the comorbidities unrelated to AIDS, such as heart disease, cancer and clots which can cause stroke and pulmonary embolism.
+A small proportion of people with HIV have shown low but detectable viral load persistently despite the fact that treatment and the effects of low level viremia are not fully understood.
+Even a low level of ongoing viral replication can lead to increased immune activation and inflammation, which may contribute to non-AIDS-related comorbidities such as heart disease, cancer and clot formation, which can cause stroke and pulmonary embolism.
 However, large observational studies have not previously observed the association between low viremia and increased risk of AIDS and non-AIDS-related diseases or deaths.

 Andrea Antinori and her colleagues, with the ICONA Foundation, conducted a cohort study that demonstrated an estimate of 3 months of incidence of AIDS-related events, serious non-AIDS events, or deaths among people with low viremia , compared to those with viral loads below 50 copies / ml (undetectable).

 The analysis included 7277 participants from the Italian cohort ICONA, who had at least 1 person / year follow-up with a viral load in the range of 0 to 1000 copies / ml, at least 6 months after the start of a first-line antiretroviral combination.
 Three quarters were men, mostly white, mean age of 37 years and 18% were co-infected with hepatitis C virus.
 The mean CD4 count at the start of ART was approximately 300 cells / mm3 and 13% had been diagnosed with AIDS.
-The most common scheme Antiretroviral Therapy was that combines Sustiva (Efavirenz) Tenofovir / Emtricitabine (Truvada also used in PrEP), but a variety of other drugs was also used.
+The most common regimen of Antiretroviral Therapy was the combination of Sustiva (Efavirenz) with Tenofovir / Emtricitabine (Truvada, also used in PrEP), but a wide variety of other drugs were also used.

-Participants were classified into researchers 4 groups, according to the viral load count six months after the initiation of ART:
+The participating investigators were classified into 4 groups, according to viral load count six months after the initiation of ART: